AdamIsrael/adamisrael.com/content/fiction/dog-days/index.md

 <center>⁂</center>

-<p class="fiction first-letter">Westinghouse stumbled down the stairway and through the streets of Manhattan, grumbling the entire way.
+<p class="first-letter">Westinghouse stumbled down the stairway and through the streets of Manhattan, grumbling the entire way.
 His head ached as bad as the morning after a night of overindulgence.
 Bronwyn’s departing words swirled in his mind, repeating over and over like a zealous chant.
 Our daughter.

 <p class="fiction">The Tesla building.
 An unassuming four-story brownstone in a quiet neighborhood that, in this depression, still had the luxury of only housing one family – an eccentric scientist and the wayward girl he had adopted and made his one and only apprentice.
 Also home, Westinghouse assumed, to his only offspring.